NigeParis/42-irc/README.md

 ### What Is the `irssi` Command?

-We used the `irssi` command is used to launch **Irssi**, a powerful and lightweight terminal-based IRC (Internet Relay Chat) client.
+We used the 'irssi' command a powerful and lightweight terminal-based IRC (Internet Relay Chat) client.
 It runs entirely in the terminal and is often favored for its speed, efficiency, and scriptability.

 ### What It Does